 Ana holds a PhD in behavioural medicine from Imperial College London (2016).
 Her work focuses on cognitive, attitudinal and social factors that affect how people make decisions, with application to different healthcare contexts and issues.
 Most of her research is translational in nature and has contributed to improve policy and practice.
 She has been part of multidisciplinary teams and has undertaken multi-country studies in close collaboration with leading academics from different fields.

-She has also worked in UK surgical environments evaluating the effect of distractions on teamwork, workload and stress in surgery, conducting a nonrandomised pre-post intervention study on the use of the surgical checklist, and undertaking qualitative research on the determinants of innovation adoption among senior colorectal surgeons.
+She has also worked in Research on Research (Towards Outstanding Research Reviews project, funded by the Wellcome Trust) and in UK surgical environments evaluating distractions and the use of the surgical checklist in the OR, and undertaking research on the determinants of innovation adoption among senior colorectal surgeons.

 Specialist media coverage of Ana's research includes:

 / Fear of the needle on The Biomedical Scientist

 / View on Gender: A menu of choices for HIV prevention on Sci Dev Net, Global Advocacy for HIV Prevention and the International Poverty Reduction Center in China